 - Purchase the complete Expat Arrivals Mumbai Guide (PDF)

-In recent years, Mumbai has exploded with development and transformed into a major international metropolis.
-In the flurry of booming industries and financial giants, the city has elbowed into the international business big league and become a major expat destination.
+Over the years, Mumbai's development has exploded and transformed the city into a key international metro.
+The city, formerly known as Bombay, is home to Bollywood and is a hub for entertainment and fashion sectors.
+In the flurry of booming industries and banking and financial giants, the city has elbowed into the international business big league and become a major expat destination.

-India's massive wealth gap is highly apparent in Mumbai, where some of the country's richest people live in luxury apartment complexes looking out onto its poorest slums.
-Mumbai is a city where IT millionaires, chic hotels and boutique restaurants exist in close proximity to shanty towns, beggars and open sewage; where luxurious German sedans are gridlocked into chaotic traffic jams alongside wooden carts and impassive cows.
+India's massive wealth gap is highly apparent in Mumbai, where some of the country's richest people live in deluxe apartment complexes in affluent neighbourhoods looking out onto its poorest slums.
+Mumbai is a city where IT millionaires, chic hotels and boutique restaurants exist in close proximity to shanty towns, beggars and open sewage; where luxury cars are gridlocked into chaotic traffic jams alongside wooden carts and auto rickshaws.

 Those moving to Mumbai with children will be pleased to find a large number of international schools specialising in a range of different national curricula.
 Education is a priority for the local population and, as a result, expats have a range of private schools to choose from as well.

 Expats who are initially put off by the city's hardships are usually won over by the ease of assimilating, the absence of a language barrier and a welcoming and gracious culture.
 There is also a vitality to life in Mumbai that makes each day different and stimulating and, of course, there's a palpable energy that comes from working in a city that is on the rise.

 ►It's worth considering the pros and cons of moving to Mumbai

 ►Got some pressing concerns?
 See our Frequently Asked Questions about Mumbai